Fixtures announced for unique Premier League season

 The World Cup, which will feature both England and Wales, starts on 21 November.
 The final is on 18 December, eight days before the Premier League season resumes.

-There are no meetings between the Premier League's so-called 'big six' on weekend of 12-13 November - the one before the World Cup.
+There are no meetings between the Premier League's so-called 'big six' on weekend of 12-13 November - the one before the World Cup - following a request by the Football Association.

+England will meet up on 14 November before flying to Qatar the following day.

+Special arrangements have been made to allow more time between games played across the three festive match rounds.

 - Club-by-club 2022-23 Premier League fixtures